baetyl/baetyl-docs-en/docs/guides/Device-connect-to-hub-module.md

 ## Connection Test

-If the Baetyl's example configuration is installed according to `Step 1`, to modify the configuration of the application and Hub service as follows.
+If the Baetyl's example configuration is installed according to `Step 1`, to modify the configuration of the application and Hub service.

 ### Baetyl Application Configuration